lemaslab/lemaslab.github.io/_people/luran_manfio.md

 ### About

-I am an undergraduate studnet in the University of Florida and I am under the premedical track.
+I am an undergraduate student in the University of Florida and I am under the premedical track.
 For more information om me you can find all that on my website ""

 ### Current Projects